frederick-vs-ja/Quuxplusone-blog/_posts/2023-05-05-deprecated-copy-with-dtor.md

 user-<i>declared</i> ones like `~B() = default`.
 I prefer Clang's behavior, since it matches the letter of the Standard re what's actually deprecated and therefore re what might actually change behavior someday in the future.

+UPDATE, 2023-06-28: Pete Bartlett points out that Clang's behavior used to match GCC's;
+it was strengthened only in Clang 13.
+(He, also, prefers Clang's new behavior.)